zalando-incubator/spark-json-schema/README.md

 # Contact

-Feel free to contact us at team-payana@zalando.de
+Feel free to contact us at team-payana@zalando.de or to create a pull request.
+We welcome community contributions.
+Please read CONTRIBUTING.md for more information.

 # License